 Security technology is constantly having to evolve to meet new threats.
 It’s not just the personal threats that we have to consider, but the business ones, too.
-If you are starting your own online business (or perhaps you already have one) you need to think about cyber security courses to ensure that you are as up to date as possible for when you do.
+If you are starting your own online business (or perhaps you already have one) you need to think about cyber security to ensure that you are as up-to-date as possible for when you do.
 The last thing anyone wants to do is put their faith in the cloud and then have it hacked, with all of their information stolen.
 With the right courses, this can be avoided.
 Education is the key to getting ahead of those who think that they can access and destroy your information.

 Here’s a look into what the future may look like for us all based on recent security trends and proposed ideas from experts.
 Is it going to be scary and invasive or will life be more comfortable and easier with these technologies in place?

 Already, homes are starting to embrace smart technology – the idea of being able to control your whole home remotely via an app or a computer programme.
 When it comes to security, there are already smart burglar alarms on the market.
 These send an alert to your phone if someone has accessed your home.
 There are also smart security cameras that you can view on your phone whenever you need to.
 There are even smart locks that you can fit on your front door.
 These are locks that don’t require a key – instead, you use your phone to open them remotely.
 The idea of having everything controlled remotely has its concerns (cybercriminals can already hack into kettles – how long before they hack into people’s front doors).
 That said, it’s likely to make old-fashioned burglary a lot harder.

 Drone Security Guards